 Will the directorship, management, members, or ownership of the company be public and disclosed?

 When you file articles of incorporation for a corporation or articles of organization for a LLC, the paperwork is always public.
 Now, that doesn’t mean you can see it all on state websites.
 Everything the IRS (Federal Government) has for your company is never public.
 It’s even hard to request something from the IRS if it’s actually for you…

-For corporations, you'll have to have directors, and a president, vice president, secretary, and treasurer.
+For corporations, you’ll have to have directors, and a president, vice president, secretary, and treasurer.
 These can all be the same people.
 These items must be on the formation documents and/or the initial report with the state.
-In Wyoming and Nevada, you can see the names, in Delaware you can't see the names on the Delaware website, but if someone wanted to order a copy of the articles and reports, they could and then would see your name.
+In Wyoming and Nevada, you can see the names on their websites.

 For LLCs, you have to list the members or managers.
-Again, in Nevada and Wyoming these are on their websites.
-In Delaware it isn't, but anyone could go through the process and order this information if they want to pay for it, and know the company name you might own.
+Again, in Nevada and Wyoming this information is on their websites.
+Regardless, anyone could go through the process and order this information if they want to pay for it, and know the company name you might own.

 Technically, members are owners of an LLC.
 Managers could be anyone.
 It is a little more private to list yourself as the manager of the LLC.

 Technically, directors and officers like the president of a corporation are not the owners (shareholders.)
 They certainly could be and in most small companies are, but you don’t record shareholder information with any state.
 If you had to pay the state or the IRS taxes on the company, you then tell the department of revenue, but that is never public information.